 “Working with Solstice, our development culture is changing.
 It's becoming more collaborative.
 It's becoming faster.
 And it's becoming more about delivering smaller pieces of capabilities and functionality more quickly for our business partners,” said Lauria.

 Lauria’s last point is particularly important.
-One of the key outcomes of adopting Pivotal Platform and learning agile methods from Solstice is that now COUNTRY Financial developers prioritize building software in short, frequent iterations rather than year-long marathon cycles.
+One of the key outcomes of adopting Tanzu Application Service and learning agile methods from Solstice is that now COUNTRY Financial developers prioritize building software in short, frequent iterations rather than year-long marathon cycles.
 Small pieces of new functionality are developed and released to customers in weeks instead of tens or hundreds of new features delivered all at once every 12 to 18 months.
 The teams observe how the functionality is used, then determine what to build next based on their observations and customer feedback, and the process continues.

 The benefits for the customer are two-fold.
 One, customers get new functionality that delivers real if incremental value much more frequently.
 And two, because new functionality is developed iteratively over time, there’s no dramatic learning curve as there is with a complex, big bang release.

-“So for us, when we roll out something to our customers, we want it to be a non-event,” said Feger.
-“Pivotal and Solstice have helped us move to agile development processes, so we've seen a lot of efficiency improvements in everything that we are doing and delivering for our customers.”
+“So for us, when we roll out something to our customers, we want it to be a non-event,” said Feger. “[VMware] and Solstice have helped us move to agile development processes, so we've seen a lot of efficiency improvements in everything that we are doing and delivering for our customers.”

-One of the first pieces of software COUNTRY Financial developed on Pivotal Platform using the methods learned with Solstice was a new mobile application.
+One of the first pieces of software COUNTRY Financial developed on Tanzu Application Service using the methods learned with Solstice was a new mobile application.
 Rather than spend months or even years gathering requirements and attempting to build the perfect app with dozens of whiz-bang features, the product team instead focused on building a minimal viable product.
 The goal was to build an application with just enough functionality to prove useful for customers, then learn what to build next based on how customers interacted with the application in the real world.

 “We wanted something that if our customers downloaded the app and used it once, they would keep it on their phone and continue using it,” Feger said.
 “That way we know we’re delivering immediate value to the customer, and at the same time collecting the feedback we need to make smart decisions about where to take the application next.
 With this approach, the application continues to evolve and become more and more useful over time.